maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 It is possible to use plots as the options in a STACK MCQ.

 Recall again the MCQ are limited to legitimate CAS objects.
 The `plot` command returns a string which is the URL of the dyanamically generated image on the server.
 The "value" of this can't be assessed by the potential response trees.
-For this reason you must the display option with plots and must only put the plot command in the display option.
+For this reason you must use the display option with plots and must only put the plot command in the display option.
 (Otherwise STACK will throw an error: this behaviour could be improved).
-For example, to create a correct answer consiting of four plots consider the following in the question variables.
+For example, to create a correct answer consiting of three plots consider the following in the question variables.

     p1:plot(x,[x,-2,2],[y,-3,3])
     p2:plot(x^2,[x,-2,2],[y,-3,3])